-Each agency or DOT specify both rounding and significant digits in their specifications.
+Each agency or DOT specify both rounding and significant digits in their DOT specifications.
 It can often be difficult to keep track of which rules apply to which sample.
 In LASTRADA, a single drop-down menu allows you to adjust and apply these rules with ease.

 To understand the benefits of this feature, we'll look at adjusting regional settings from three perspectives.

 When setting up a mix design, we establish rules by which each mix design needs to be calculated using a single drop-down setting.
 To apply the rules of another region, we simply copy the sample and select the new region, and the sample is automatically updated.

 2. Mixing Plant

 At a mixing plant, when we want to determine whether an existing mix design fits the requirements of a new project, we make a copy of the mix design (or what we call a declaration) with it's data and apply the regional rules for the new project using the drop-down selection.
 Once the new settings are applied, we can re-evaluate the entire data set, its statistics and everything we may need on a report in order to determine what adjustments are needed for it to comply.

 Making this adjustment at the Declaration level is a particularly powerful tool for evaluating mixes against a new specification.

 With RAP stockpiles, this works the same way.
 For instance, if we have a mix design for California and we need to change the design to comply with FAA, we select ASTM/AASHTO with the drop-down, and now LASTRADA will apply the appropriate rules to calculate RAP aggregate specific gravity.